ngs-lang/ngs/readme.md

 	* "Current" hosts group to execute commands on.
 	* Whenever group is formed, connectivity must be checked and problems notified
-	* Each host should have statuses, such as `pending` for EC2 machines (in "ze" can be pending till SSH connection is ready)
+	* Each host should have statuses, such as `pending` for EC2 machines (in the shell can be pending till SSH connection is ready)
   * Have group history (snapshots of list of hosts in the given group)
   * When running a command on a group of hosts, run on one first and then rolling as default behaviour.
 Maybe stop at certain error rate.